agilecrm/rest-api/README.md

 ###dev/api/contacts/email/note/add
 Method: POST

-Add a note to the contact with given Email-ID.
-We need to email address and the note object as a url encoded form parameters to the above given URL.
+- Adds a note to the contact with given Email-ID.
+Email address and the note object should be sent as url-encoded form parameters to the above given URL.

 ###Using curl
 ```sh